EmilSpasov/TodoApp/README.md

 ## Database Configuration

-The application uses SQLite for local development.
+The application uses SQLite for both local development and deployment in containers.
 The database file is located in the `data` directory relative to the application's base directory.
 The connection string is configured in `Program.cs`.

 ## Importing Postman Collection